 - Specify the relationship between cost of failure (COF) and cost of risk management (CORM).

 - Distinguish between the role of the board of directors and the role of management of an enterprise.

-- Measure your enterprise's risk IQ.
+- Identify the characteristics of an enterprise’s risk IQ.

 - Recognize certain success factors in risk intelligence.